New to St Leonard’s?

 Yes!
 The church is open each day for a few hours, usually 11am-2pm.
 You are welcome to simply sit and use the space as you wish to pray and reflect.
 We have a quiet corner where you can light a candle and there are some words available there to help guide your prayers.

 Of course.
-All are welcome especially the little ones.
+All are welcome, especially the little ones and we really don’t mind the joyful sound they bring!

-If you would rather not use the crèche, that is also fine, please feel free to keep them in the service with you.
-There are a few quiet toys at the back if your child becomes unsettled.
+If you would rather not use the playroom, please feel free to keep them in the service with you.
+There are a few quiet toys and play mats at the back and families often sit here during the service.

 We also have baby changing facilities.
 Just ask.